dwithnall/ccq/README.md

 TODO
 ---
-* Added extra details into detail modal
-* Move details modal into self contained component
-* Add a filter/search in the header, thats why you put it there.
+* Add a filter/search in the header?

 Task to complete
 ---